Features in Inference

 from qwak.feature_store.online.client import OnlineClient

-from qwak.model.schema_entities import FeatureStoreInput, Entity
+from qwak.model.schema_entities import FeatureStoreInput

 from qwak.model.schema import ModelSchema